cwimpy/academic-kickstart/content/syllabus/_index.md

 ### Make-Up Exam Policy

-There are no make-ups for missed exams unless there is a valid excuse.
-Don't bother asking.
+There are no make-ups for missed exams unless there is a valid excuse (during these times I understand valid excuses are likely).

 ### Academic Dishonesty Policy